 Doreen repeated the ready response that was less convincing every year, “Maybe I don’t want a husband.”

 “I know better, Dory.
 You think you fixed yourself up all on your own, but I was there when you were right on the edge and I know you need other people—you’re just scared to let anybody get close.
 I know why.
 I understand.
 But you got to move on Doreen.”
-Connie sensed her opportunity.
+When Doreen said nothing, Connie seized her opportunity.
 “Come on, Dory.
 There’s nothing to be scared of.
 Verdina and Holly’ll be there and Manny and Jose are coming over after their shift.
 Everybody who’s coming are good people.
 You won’t have to put on a show for nobody.
 You’ll have a good time.”
 She smiled broadly and lightly punched Doreen’s shoulder.
 “And I got some good news I’m going to tell everybody.”